Afghan Air Force: Aircraft flown out

-On 20 November 2021, it was reported that ex-Afghan Air Force aircraft - 3 Russian made Mi-17 Hip helicopters - had arrived at Davis-Monthan Air Force Base aka "The Boneyard".
+On 20 November 2021, it was reported that ex-Afghan Air Force aircraft - three Russian made Mi-17 Hip helicopters - had arrived at Davis-Monthan Air Force Base aka "The Boneyard".
 Based on radar data, they're believed to have come from Uzbekistan.

 On 10 December 2021, it was disclosed that a further 17 helicopters, ex-Afghan Air Force, have arrived at Davis-Monthan Air Force Base over the past few weeks.
-They included an additional 4 Mi-17 Hip transport helicopters and 17 MD 530F Little Bird armed light helicopters.
+They included an additional four Mi-17 Hip transport helicopters and 17 MD 530F Little Bird armed light helicopters.
 This increased the total number of former Afghan Air Force aircraft, brought back to the U.S. to 24 aircraft - all helicopters.
-37 UH-60A+ Black Hawk helicopters are being stored in the U.S. as their delivery was cancelled, while it's believed that the 7 Black Hawks that fled Afghanistan may be returned to the same unknown location where the 37 never delivered Black Hawks are kept.
-Six helicopters, including 3 UH-60A+ Black Hawks and 3 Mi-17s, were undergoing maintenance outside of Afghanistan when the country fell and it's unknown whether these Mi-17s were part of the airlifts that brought the additional 4 Mi-17s to Davis-Monthan Air Force Base over the past few weeks.
+37 UH-60A+ Black Hawk helicopters are being stored in the U.S. as their delivery was cancelled, while it's believed the seven Black Hawks that fled Afghanistan may be returned to the same unknown location where the 37 never delivered Black Hawks are kept.
+Six helicopters, including three UH-60A+ Black Hawks and three Mi-17s, were undergoing maintenance outside of Afghanistan when the country fell and it's unknown whether these Mi-17s were part of the airlifts that brought the additional four Mi-17s to Davis-Monthan Air Force Base over the past few weeks.

-Inventory after the 2021 Taliban offensive
+Current inventory

-This list aims to comprehensively catalogue the operational inventory of the Islamic Emirate Air Force (IEAF).
-This list only includes aircraft and helicopters that are visually confirmed to be in operational service.
+There are varying reports that some fixed wing and helicopters are in flying condition.
+These include Cessna 208s, Antonov An-26/An-32s, Mi-8/17s, Mi-24/35s, MD500 Defenders, UH-60 Black Hawks, and a ScanEagle UAV.